writingteacher/who-working/docs/api/change-worker-property-by-id.md

 layout: page
 ---

-# Change a worker property value
+# Change a worker property value by ID

 Update any property of a specific worker record.
 Enter the ID number followed by the property name and value in the request body.